arpa2/tlspool/doc/handbook/source/tool-pinentry.md

 Cut-and-dry text mode PIN entry
 -------------------------------

->   `Usage: tlspool-pinentry-textual`
+>   `Usage: tlspool-pin-entry`

-A minimalistic implementation of PIN entry is supplied with the TLS Pool, as `tlspool-pinentry-textual`.
+A minimalistic implementation of PIN entry is supplied with the TLS Pool, as `tlspool-pin-entry`.
 It runs on a command shell which it occupies, and on which any requests for a PIN by the TLS Pool will be shown.

 Graphical User Interface